 The average household income in Santa Monica is $142,957 with a poverty rate of 10.39%.
 The median rental costs in recent years comes to $1,734 per month, and the median house value is $1.24 Mn.
 The median age in Santa Monica is 39.9 years, 38.8 years for males, and 41.3 years for females.
 For every 100 females there are 96.2 males.

-Santa Monica Population 2018
+Santa Monica Population Statistics

 The original inhabitants of what is now Santa Monica were the Tongva people.
 At the time, the region was known as Kecheek.
 The first explorer in the region was Gaspar de Portola who arrived in the area in 1769.
 After the Treaty of Guadalupe Hidalgo was signed, the U.S. government took sovereignty over the state of California and with it, Santa Monica.
 This occurred in 1848.

-Santa Monica really started growing during the 1870s with the arrival of the Los Angeles and Independence Railroad that linked the city with Los Angeles.
+Santa Monica started growing during the 1870s with the arrival of the Los Angeles and Independence Railroad that linked the city with Los Angeles.
 In 1873 a town hall was constructed, and in 1885, Santa Monica had its first hotel.

-Growth continued through the 20th century as the Pacific Electric Railroad was connected to the city, also attracting more visitors to the local beaches and the Santa Monica pier.
+Growth continued through the 20th century as the Pacific Electric Railroad was connected to the city, also attracting more visitors to the local beaches and the Santa Monica Pier.
 In the early 20th century, a community of Asian Americans populated the city, living primarily in a fishing village set up near Long Wharf.